Trusted by 1000+ companies

 • Visa Application: 3 weeks (outside UK) or 8 weeks (inside UK) standard; 5 days (priority, £500–£800) or next day (super priority, £800–£1,000).

-HR Action: Assign CoS promptly after allocation and verify worker details to prevent errors.
-Use priority services for urgent hires, budgeting extra costs.
+Assign CoS promptly after allocation and verify worker details to prevent errors.
+Use priority services for urgent hires, refer expert CoS management guide for budgeting extra costs.

 Compliance with CoS processes is critical to avoid penalties, especially with stricter 2025 audits (1,948 licence revocations from July 2024 to June 2025).

-• Conduct checks before employment and annually, using Biometric Residence Permits (BRPs) until 31 December 2026, then eVisa share codes.
+Right-to-Work Checks Complete checks before employment begins and conduct follow-up checks where required.
+Use BRPs until 31 December 2026, then verify status through eVisa share codes.

-• Retain CoS records, payslips, contracts, and right-to-work documents for the sponsorship period plus 1 year.
+Record-Keeping Retain CoS records, employment contracts, payslips, right-to-work evidence, and related sponsorship documentation for the sponsorship period plus one additional year.

 Non-compliance with CoS processes risks severe consequences: